Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 - operators and helpers for vec, mat and quat types
 - swizzle operators for vec2-vec4
 - mat containers as column-major and scalar form
-- color conversion, tonemap conversion, color operators for sdr and hdr
+- color conversion, color operators

 ---